-- 1 sheet of dried seaweed or nori (김 Kim) (optional)
+- 1 sheet dried seaweed or nori (김 Kim, optional)

 - 1 egg (optional)

-4. Heat 2 T of oil in frying pan over medium high heat.
-Add kimchi, sugar and gochoojang and stir fry for 5 min. or until the kimchi becomes soft and a slightly translucent.
-Omit gochoojang or use less gochoojang to make it less spicy.
+- Heat 2 T of oil in frying pan over medium high heat.
+Add kimchi, sugar and gochujang and stir fry for 5 min. or until the kimchi becomes soft and a slightly translucent.
+Omit gochujang or use less to make it less spicy.

-- if you have leftover bulgogi, you can stir fry bulgogi and kimchi together.
-This will make a bit sweeter and richer kimchi fried rice.
+- Bulgogi - if you have leftover bulgogi, stir fry bulgogi with kimchi first then add rice.
+This version will taste a bit sweeter and richer but very yummy.

-- cut up some spam and fry with kimchi.
-Spam is quite salty so you may want to add more rice to balance the flavor.
-Thank you to my friend Soo for mentioning it to me!
+- Spam - cut up some spam and stir fry with kimchi.
+Note, Spam is quite salty so you may want to add more rice to balance the flavor.